CONTENT and DESCRIPTIONS OF ORE DEPOSITS

 may locally, but not commonly, show graded bedding on scales of metres to tens of metres.
 Other minor lithofacies include clinopyroxene-phyric basaltic to basaltic andesite flows and a series of steeply north to NE dipping clinopyroxene-phyric basaltic to plagioclasephyric andesitic dykes (Wilson et al., 2003).

-The main mineralisation at Ridgeway is spatially related to three groups of monzonite intrusions (early-, inter- and late-mineral), all of which are post-monzodiorite.
-They form an irregularly shaped composite plug with dimensions of 70 x 100 x 600 m, immediately to the north of the
+The main mineralisation at Ridgeway is spatially related to three groups of monzonite intrusions (early-, inter- and late-mineral), all of which are post-monzodiorite and are collectively components of the 'quartz monzonite porphyries (various)' on the image above.
+They form an irregularly shaped composite plug with dimensions of 70 x 100 x 600 m, immediately to the NE of the

 monzodiorite.
 The individual bodies of the composite mass having dimensions from metres to tens of metres horizontally and up to 200 m vertically.
 Multiple intrusion and mineralising phases are indicated by truncation of contacts and veins (Wilson et al., 2003).

 The highest grade gold accompanies the most intense alteration and stockwork development immediately adjacent to the monzonite porphyry, with the best being localised directly above the plug compared to grades on its lateral margins.
 Grades decrease laterally outwards and inwards from the intrusive contact.